gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 result based on the p-value and also reporting and discussing the size of the estimated results (with a measure of precision of the estimated difference).
 We will explore the implications of how p-values are used in scientific research in Section \@ref(section2-8).

 (ref:fig2-12) Graphic suggesting potential interpretations of strength of evidence based on gradient of p-values.
+P-values range from 0 to 1, with only a p-value of 1.0 providing no evidence against the null hypothesis.

 <div class="figure" style="text-align: center">
 <img src="chapter2_files/pvalueStrengths.png" alt="(ref:fig2-12)" width="100%" />